An extension of the Eshelby conjecture to domains of general shape in anti-plane elasticity: Density relations

+From the invertibility of $\bm{I}-\bm{\sigma}$, we then deduce $e\neq f$.
 Note that the right-hand side of \eqnref{eqn:eshelby:proof:relation} belongs to the linear space spanned by $\{\psi_{1},\psi_{-1}\}$.
-By taking the inner-product with $\psi_{-k}$ for both sides of \eqnref{eqn:eshelby:proof:relation} and applying Lemma \ref{thm:series} (b), we observe that
+By taking the inner product with $\psi_{-k}$ (see \eqnref{eqn:inner_product}) for both sides of \eqnref{eqn:eshelby:proof:relation}, we observe that